 As a constituent, I urge you to take action to stop corporate human rights abuses.
 Any corporation that sells its products in our country, or raises money on our stock exchanges, should be required to respect human rights.
 Profit should not come at the expense of people’s lives or dignity.

-Chiquita isn’t the only company linked to atrocities like these.
+Nestlé and Cargill are not the only companies linked to abuses like these.
 We cannot allow companies that use abusive tactics to operate with impunity.
+We need binding legislation that holds corporations accountable for violating human rights and provides justice to victims.

 Please take action today to stop corporate human rights abuses.